AppMinds-dev/gen_l10n_utils/README.md

 # gen_l10n_utils

-A command-line utility for managing Flutter app localizations with enhanced features for metadata handling and export capabilities.
+A command-line utility for managing Dart/Flutter app localizations with enhanced features for metadata handling and export capabilities.

 ## Features

 - Find and merge ARB files from multiple directories
 - Generate simplified ARB files for Flutter localization
 - Generate metadata-rich ARB files for export
-- Export to XLIFF format with full metadata preservation
+- Export to XLIFF and JSON formats with full metadata preservation
 - Automatic conflict detection and resolution
 - Support for nested JSON structures
 - Configurable via YAML

+## Available Commands

+- `create-config`: Creates a configuration file in your project root
+- `gen-arb`: Generates and merges ARB files from your project
+- `translate`: Creates or updates translation files for specific languages
+- `export`: Exports ARB files to XLIFF or JSON format with metadata preservation
+-
 ## Installation

 Add the package to your `pubspec.yaml` file: